Benefits and reduced income

 Don’t miss out on income

-The local organisations below can provide you with free and confidential support to make and maintain a claim for benefits:
+The local organisations below can provide you with free and confidential advice and support to make and maintain a claim for benefits:

 Citizens Advice Reading provide Help to Claim service on behalf of the Department for Work and Pensions.
 They can help you if you struggle to use a computer or verify your identity and support you to complete the actions on your online journal and understand what Universal Credit will mean for you.